Table of Contents on Multidimension

 4.3 Haptic Interfaces

 Haptic interfaces are technological devices that allow users to receive sensory feedback through touch.
 The term "haptic" comes from the Greek "haptikos," meaning "related to touch."
-These interfaces play a crucial role in many fields, including virtual reality, video games, medicine, and industry, by enabling a more natural and immersive interaction with digital environments or machines.
+These interfaces play a crucial role in many fields, including virtual reality, video games, medicine, and industry, by enabling more natural and immersive interactions with digital environments or machines.

 4.3.1 Haptic Gloves and Vests